Scheria: Geographical location of Scheria

-Many characteristics of the Phaeacians, including their seafaring and relaxed lifestyle are suggestive of Minoan Crete.
-Aside from the seafaring prowess, the palace walls that shone like the Sun are read to be covered not by bronze but orichalcum.
+Some suggest that many characteristics of the Phaeacians, including their seafaring and relaxed lifestyle, are suggestive of Minoan Crete.
+Aside from the seafaring prowess, the palace walls that 'shone like the Sun' are read to be covered not by bronze but orichalcum.
 The latter similarities make Scheria also suggestive of Plato's account of Atlantis.
-Helena Blavatsky proposed in her Secret Doctrine (1888) that it was Homer before Plato who first wrote of Atlantis.
-From the ancient times, some scholars having examined the work and the geography of Homer have suggested that Scheria was located in the Atlantic Ocean.
-Among them were Strabo and Plutarch.
+Since ancient times, some scholars who examined the work and geography of Homer, have suggested that Scheria was located in the Atlantic Ocean, among them were Strabo and Plutarch.

 Geographical account by Strabo

 Approximately eight centuries after Homer, the geographer Strabo criticized Polybius on the geography of the Odyssey.
 Strabo proposed that Scheria and Ogygia were located in the middle of the Atlantic Ocean.